DayMoniakk/VtubeLighting/README.md

 * VtubeLighting supports transparency, so if your OBS Scene has transparency in it you will get it back.
 * The application is built in `Unity 2022.3.4f1` using the built-in render pipeline and the shadergraph, feel free to modify the VtubeLighting !
-* If you're building the application from the source and adding new translations make sure to include the **Translation** folder from `VtubeLighting\Assets\Translations` to `VtubeLighting_Data\Resources` after exporting.
+* If you're building the application from the source and adding new translations make sure to include the **Translation** folder from `VtubeLighting\Assets\Translations` to `VtubeLighting_Data\Resources\Translations` after exporting.
 Also The KlakSpout library used to handle Spout2 is stored directly inside the project folder instead of the usual path because I had to fix a bug for newer Unity versions.
 ## Credits

 * VtubeLighting wouldn't exits without [KlakSpout](https://github.com/keijiro/KlakSpout) created by [Keijiro Takahashi](https://github.com/keijiro).